-- Unless express permission has been granted by the Estates Manager, Staff are prohibited from using personal electrical items on site, including items such as kettles, coffee machines, hair straighteners, personal electrical heaters and fans or other items that can be plugged into mains sockets. - If permission is granted, the appliance must be less than 1 year old, or have been PAT tested in the last year. - Requests must be made in writing and sent to Jlonergan@bolderacademy.co.uk - All staff are responsible for ensuring that they use and handle electrical equipment sensibly and safely. - Any student or volunteer who handles electrical appliances does so under the supervision of the member of staff who so directs them. - Any potential hazards will be reported to the Estates Manager immediately. - Permanently installed electrical equipment is connected through a dedicated isolator switch and adequately earthed. - Only trained staff members can check plugs. - Where necessary a portable appliance test (PAT) will be carried out by a competent person.

-- All isolator's switches are clearly marked to identify their machine. - Electrical apparatus and connections must not be touched by wet hands and only be used in dry conditions. - Maintenance, repair, installation and disconnection work associated with permanently installed or portable electrical equipment is only carried out by a competent person.
+- All staff are responsible for ensuring that they use and handle electrical equipment sensibly and safely. - Any student or volunteer who handles electrical appliances does so under the supervision of the member of staff who so directs them. - Any potential hazards will be reported to the Estate Manager immediately. - Permanently installed electrical equipment is connected through a dedicated isolator switch and adequately earthed. - Only trained staff members can check plugs. - Where necessary a portable appliance test (PAT) will be carried out by a competent person. - All isolator's switches are clearly marked to identify their machine. - Electrical apparatus and connections must not be touched by wet hands and only be used in dry conditions. - Maintenance, repair, installation and disconnection work associated with permanently installed or portable electrical equipment is only carried out by a competent person.